ekzhu/datasketch/README.md

 # `precision` controls the step size used in integration when solving the
 # optimization problem during LSH initialization.
 Smaller `precision`
 # results in better optimization accuracy, while increasing the time cost.
-# Note: avoid using a value smaller than 0.001, which is unlikely to
+# Note: using a value smaller than 0.001 is unlikely to improve the accuracy
-# improve the accuracy any further.
+# any further.
 lsh = LSH(precision=0.001)
 ```